Volumetrics-io/documentation/README.md

 ---
 ## Official Publishing

-Create a pr and once it gets merged into `main`, it will auto publish to the `build` branch from where the deployment runs.
+Create a pr and once it gets merged into `main`, it will auto publish to the url in the github repo description.